tcet-opensource/tcet-linux-welcome/README.md

 **For other Arch-based distributions**:

-You can go to [tcet-linux-repo](https://github.com/tcet-opensource/tcet-linux-repo) and download the *.zst* file from there and install it using the following command:
+You can go to [Tcet Linux Repo](https://github.com/tcet-opensource/tcet-linux-repo) and download the *.zst* file from there and install it using the following command:

 ```sh
 sudo pacman -U <name of the zst file>